 Red Mill has long been on various culinary reviewers’ lists of “best burgers in Seattle.”
 GQ and the Oprah Show declared their Double Bacon Deluxe with Cheese one of the “20 hamburgers you must eat before you die.”
 One Yelp reviewer said, “My kid just wolfed a blue cheese bacon burger wrapped in lettuce, no buns man… and she doesn’t even like any green leafy things.
 Needn’t say more.”

-Tip: Red Mill used to be a cash-only joint, but they now accept credit cards.
+Tip: Red Mill used to be cash-only, but they now accept credit cards.
 They also have three locations, all with outdoor seating: Phinney Ridge, Interbay and Ballard.

 Grown-ups will love that there’s a “no cell phones” policy.
 Tweens and teens will have to put their screens down, heads up, and maybe, just maybe, engage in conversation.

-COVID-19 Update July 28: Red Mill only has 3 tables available; they are open mostly for take out.
+COVID-19 Update April 23, 2021: Red Mill has limited tables available for outdoor dining; they are open mostly for take out.
 The park with a good playground that sits just north of Woodland Park Zoo – about 6 blocks south of Red Mill – is a good place for a picnic.
 And consider grabbing a piece of pie at the truly exceptionally A La Mode Pie just across the street from the park.Red Mill – Phinney Ridge

 312 North 67th St